 Jonathan Perkins Injury Lawyers has been providing the state of Connecticut with professional legal services for many, many years.
 In this time, we have established a deep understanding for the many complexities involved in truck accident law, especially in regard to collisions with a US Postal vehicle.
 Utilizing this knowledge, we are able to place our clients in the best position to achieve the compensation in which they deserve.

-Facts about USPS
+Facts About USPS

 The US Postal system is one of the most important organizations in the entire country.
 Tasked with the responsibility to accurately deliver mail each and every day, residents in every city in every state depend on these services to deliver mail in a timely manner and as safely as possible.
-Therefore, USPS employees are thoroughly trained as they develop their skills necessary to perform their job properly.
+Therefore, USPS employees are thoroughly trained as they develop the skills necessary to perform their job properly.

 These USPS staff members undergo intense training both inside and outside of the classroom.
-For example, mail delivery hopefuls will learn the ins and outs of the business inside and then transfer to observe field work.
+For example, mail delivery hopefuls will learn the ins and outs of the business inside and then transfer to observe fieldwork.
 In doing so, USPS ensures that these people are trained in every aspect possible.
 Some of the most recognized goals of the USPS training and development include:

 - Obtaining new knowledge in relation to USPS, boost skill level, and build ability to perform more job duties

 - Consistent education about postal systems, new procedures, and new technologies being used

 - Help to facilitate a career path within the USPS organization